neo4j-contrib/spatial/README.md

 * The large number of changes mean that the 0.27.0 version should be considered very alpha.
 * Many API's have changed and client code might need to be adapted to take the changes into account.
-* The new GeoServer API is entirely untested, besides the existing unit and integration tests.
+* The new DataStore API is entirely untested in GeoServer, besides the existing unit and integration tests.
 * The need to manage threads and create schema indexes results in the procedures requiring unrestricted access to internal API's of Neo4j.

-This part point means that you need to set the following in your `neo4j.conf` file:
+This last point means that you need to set the following in your `neo4j.conf` file:

 ```
 dbms.security.procedures.unrestricted=spatial.*
 ```

+If you are concerned about the security implications of unrestricted access, my best advice is to review the code and decide for yourself the level of risk you face.
+See, for example, the method `IndexAccessMode.withIndexCreate`, which adds index create capabilities to the security model.
+This means that users without index creation privileges will be able to create the necessary spatial support indexes described above.
+This code was not written because we wanted to allow for that case, it was written because in the Neo4j security model, procedures that can write data (mode=`WRITE`) are not allowed to create indexes.
+So this security-fix was required even in the Community Edition of Neo4j.

+---

 The rest of the README might have information that is no longer accurate for the current version of this library.
 Please report any mistakes as issues, or consider raising a pull-request with an appropriate fix.